In this chapter:

 For further details and reports of meningococcal disease in New Zealand refer to the ESR surveillance reports.

-Strain type was determined for 122 of the 134 laboratory-confirmed cases in 2019.
-Group B strains were the most prevalent, causing 51 percent of the confirmed cases (Figure 13.2).
-The group B strain (B:4:P1.7b,4) responsible for the epidemic caused 16 percent of all meningococcal disease in 2019 (19 of the 122 typed cases).
-Cases of meningococcal disease caused by group C strains decreased since 2011 (Figure 13.2), while group W increased from five cases in 2016 to 36 in 2019.
+Strain type was determined for 36 of the 40 laboratory-confirmed cases in 2021.
+Group B strains were the most prevalent, causing 81 percent of the typed cases (Figure 13.2).
+The group B strain (B:P1.7b,4) responsible for the epidemic caused 22 percent of all meningococcal disease in 2021 (8 of the 36 typed cases).
+Cases of meningococcal disease caused by group C strains decreased since 2014 (Figure 13.2), while group W increased from five cases in 2016 to 36 in 2019.
+Cases in groups C, W and Y decreased in 2021, likely in part, due to the public health measures implemented to control the COVID-19 pandemic.
+Only group B increased from 2020.

 Internationally, meningococcal vaccination programmes were revolutionised by the development of conjugate vaccines, which allow vaccination in younger children and induced herd immunity when used in population-wide programmes due to reduced nasopharyngeal carriage (see section 1.4.3).

 The monovalent (C) and quadrivalent (ACWY) conjugate vaccines are conjugated to a protein, either CRM197 (diphtheria toxin-derived), diphtheria toxoid or tetanus toxoid.
-Previously used, polysaccharide-only vaccines provided three to five years’ protection in adults, but they are generally regarded as inferior to conjugate vaccines and are no longer available or registered in New Zealand.
+Previously used, polysaccharide-only vaccines provided three to five years’ protection in adults, but they are generally regarded as inferior to conjugate vaccines and are no longer approved for use in New Zealand.
 Those travelling to Africa, the Middle East and other areas with wide serogroup prevalence, including group A, require MenACWY vaccine for broad protection.
-In 2018, a multicomponent meningococcal group B recombinant vaccine (4CMenB) was registered in New Zealand to protect against group B disease.
+In 2018, a multicomponent meningococcal group B recombinant vaccine (MenB, formerly abbreviated 4CMenB) was registered in New Zealand to protect against group B disease.

-Two meningococcal conjugate vaccines are funded for certain at-risk groups.
+Four meningococcal vaccines are funded for certain groups (see section 13.5).

 - Meningococcal group C conjugate vaccine MenC (NeisVac-C, Pfizer NZ Ltd) contains 10 µg of polysaccharide derived from the group C capsule, conjugated to 10–20 µg of tetanus toxoid.
 Other components include aluminium hydroxide and sodium chloride.

-A second quadrivalent meningococcal conjugate vaccine MenACWY-T (Nimenrix, Pfizer NZ Ltd) is registered and available in New Zealand for individuals from age 6 weeks.
-MenACWY-T contains 5 µg of each polysaccharide derived from the capsules of group A, C, W and Y N. meningitidis strains, conjugated to 44 µg of tetanus toxoid carrier protein.
+A second tetanus-conjugated MenACWY vaccine (Nimenrix, Pfizer NZ) is available for use in New Zealand for individuals from age 6 weeks.
+This MenACWY vaccine contains 5 µg of each polysaccharide derived from the capsules of group A, C, W and Y N. meningitidis strains, conjugated to 44 µg of tetanus toxoid carrier protein.
 Other components and excipients include sodium chloride, trometamol and sucrose.

-A two-component meningococcal group B recombinant vaccine (2CMenB; Trumenba, Pfizer Ltd) is licensed from 10 years of age in the US, Europe and Australia.
-It is not registered in New Zealand.
+A two-component meningococcal group B recombinant vaccine (MenB-fHbp; Trumenba, Pfizer Ltd) is licensed from 10 years of age, including in the US, Europe and Australia.
+It is not available in New Zealand.

 Historic MeNZB vaccine

-Since the immune response to MenNZB was short-lived, previous recipients who wish to be protected against meningococcal B disease will need to be fully immunised with 4CMenB.
+Since the immune response to MenNZB was short-lived, previous recipients who wish to be protected against meningococcal B disease will need to be fully immunised with MenB.

 13.4.2.
 Efficacy and effectiveness